opendatalab/Miner-PDF-Benchmark/README.md

 - MinerU's test version is v0.5.11;
 - Ocrmath's test time is about Early June;
 - Doc2x's test time is about May;
-- Mathpix's test time is about Early May;
+- Mathpix's test time is in Early May;

 # Get Data
 Datasets can be downloaded from [OpenDataLab](https://opendatalab.com/OpenDataLab/Miner-PDF-Benchmark/tree/main);